sigmdel/CameraWebServer-YAF/README.md

 ## 3. Further Notes

-The `CameraWebServer-arduino-1-2-0.zip` archive found in release 1.2.0 contains just the files needed for the Arduino project which is the content of the `CameraWebServer` directory.
+The `CameraWebServer-arduino-x-x-x.zip` archive found in the corresponding  x.x.x release contains just the files needed for the Arduino project.
+In other words, it's a zip archive of the the `CameraWebServer` directory.

 In version 2.0.0 of the ESP32 Arduino core, a new field was added to the `camera_config_t` structure defined in `esp_camera.h`.
 Called `grab_mode`, it controls how images are pulled from the image buffer.
 By default it is set to `CAMERA_GRAP_WHEN_EMPTY` which presumably means that an image capture is done only once the buffer is empty.
 Since the buffer holds two images by default, it could take up to three clicks of the `Get Still` button in the web interface before a picture is taken.
 The value is changed to `CAMERA_GRAB_LATEST` in `setup()` and now the `Get Still` button works as expected.
-Setting the grab mode is controlled by the `HAS_GRAB_MODE` directive defined in `config.h`.
+Setting the grab mode is controlled by the `NO_GRAB_MODE` directive defined in `config.h`.

 ```
-#if defined(ARDUINO_ESP32_RELEASE_2_0_0) || defined(ARDUINO_ESP32_RELEASE_2_0_2)
+#if defined(ARDUINO_ESP32_RELEASE_1_0_6)     // Assuming ESP32-Arduino core version 1.0.6 or newer is used
-  #define HAS_GRAB_MODE
+  #define NO_GRAB_MODE
 #endif
 ```

-This approach makes the sketch compatible with version 1.0.6, 2.0.0, 2.0.1 and 2.0.2 of the ESP32 Arduino core (it seems that `ARDUINO_ESP32_RELEASE_2_0_1` was never defined).
-Unfortunately, this is brittle and will be broken when version 2.0.2 is replaced with something new.
+This sketch will be compatible with version 1.0.6 of the ESP32-Arduino core currently used in the stable Espressif 32 v3.4.0 platform in PlatformIO.
+At the same time, the project will be compatible with version 2.0.0 and newer of the ESP32-Arduino cores available in the Arduino IDE.
+It is assumed that a version of the ESP32-Arduino core older than version 1.0.6 will not be used.

 ## 4. Usage